-The Servo Enable Selector Switch sends a logic signal to the Servo Amplifier telling it to activate its power output stage.
+The Servo Enable Selector Switch sends a logic signal to the Servoamplifier telling it to activate its power output stage.
 You must set the switch to "enable" in order to run the servomotor.
 If this switch is set to "disable" then the Servomotor will be released so that it can be turned by hand.

-IMPORTANT: The servo enable selector switch only sends an electronic signal to the Servo Amplifier.
+IMPORTANT: The servo enable selector switch only sends an electronic signal to the servoamplifier.
 This does not meet the criterion to be considered a safety circuit.
 DO NOT use the disable function as a means of protecting people from injuries.
 Instead use servo stop, E- stop, master stop, or the main disconnect switch, as the situation demands.

-Section 5 MULTI-DRIVE TOUCH SCREENS HMI
+Section 5 HMI TOUCHSCREENS

-The Posidrive Control is equipped with a Multi-Drive Touch Screen HMI (Human Machine Interface).
-This Intelligent interface is a programmable device so the features will vary depending on your specific application.
-It is capable of interfacing with a maximum of 8 servo amplifiers using a CAN network for communicating with each servo amplifier.
-In general, there will be screens that provide operator controls for the following functions.
+The PosiDrive Control Panel is equipped with a Touch Screen HMI (Human Machine Interface).
+This Intelligent interface is a programmable device and so its features will vary depending on your specific application.
+In general, there will be screens that provide operator controls for the following functions:

 - 1. Selecting Pre-programmed Applications.

 - 2. Configuring Motion Parameters.

-- Running the Posidrive Servomotor in Manual or Automatic Mode.
+- 3. Running the PosiDrive Servomotor in Manual or Automatic Mode.

-- 4. Monitoring the Posidrive Servo Amplifier.
+- 4. Monitoring the PosiDrive Servoamplifier.

-- 5. Tuning the Posidrive Servo Amplifier.
+- 5. Tuning the PosiDrive Servoamplifier.

-Some versions of software allow you to select from different servo applications.
+Some versions of our software allow you to select from different servo applications.